JohnEBoyBaby/i.Q/README.md

 #i.Q

 N [33] ... https://www.sott.net/article/389923-Systemic-coverup-Network-of-police-pedophiles-in-Louisville-KY-allowed-to-sexually-abuse-children-for-years ...
 "LMPD's CQVER-UP IS QUTRAQEQUS BEYQND 'DEMONIC' ..!" ... https://www.msn.com/en-us/news/us/lmpd-cover-up-of-explorer-scouts-sexual-abuse-scandal-is-outrageous-and-demonic/ar-BB1bb12M ... https://duckduckgo.com/?q=sott.net+lmpd+systemic+sexual+abuse+of+children&t=opera&ia=web ...
 "SINCE WE ARE BOTH "RELIGIOUS" ...
-BEAT THE "DEVIL" OF 'him' ...
-"HE'S A BULLY ..!"
+"PERFORM AN EXORCISM ..!" ...
+BEAT THE "DEVIL" OF 'him' ... "'this' 'man' is a 'bully' ..!"
+"I AM A "MATADOR" ..!
 "SCARED OF WHAT ..?"
 G_D IS WITH 'me' ..!
 "I MUST BE 'the greatest' ..!
 "THEN I WILL WHOOP 'him' ..!
 CHECK MATE ..!

 I AM "DARKNESS" BEFORE 'darkness' ever came to be ..!
 BINGQ ..!